 - Nashville’s public transportation is no more dangerous than anywhere in the country

-- Uber is a safe option due to the safety features on their application
+- Uber is a safe option due to the safety features of their application

 Some Safe Neighborhoods In Nashville

-- The suburb of Kingston Springs is less than a 30-minute drive to the downtown of Nashville making it the perfect location for commuting residents
+- The suburb of Kingston Springs is less than a 30-minute drive to downtown Nashville making it the perfect location for commuting residents

 - Located on the Harpeth River, this small community of 2,800 has many natural features that will give you the feeling of country living